Joshuaamm7/Project4-Baron_OR_Drags/README.md

   frameborder="0"
 ></iframe>

 Teams where `atakhans` is missing have approximately 1.45 fewer kills on average than teams where it is not missing.
 Since the p-value is essentially 0, we **reject the null hypothesis**.
-The missingness of `atakhans` depends on team kills — games with more kills are more likely to have non-missing `atakhans` values, which aligns with the idea that higher-kill, more prolonged games are more likely to include this objective.
+The missingness of `atakhans` depends on team kills.
+That tells us games with more kills are more likely to have non-missing `atakhans` values, which aligns with the idea that higher-kill, more prolonged games are more likely to include this objective.

 ---